bklimt/purpy/README.md

 *Properties*
 * `string convey` - If set, makes this object into a conveyor belt.
 Can be `'E'` or `'W'`, which sets the direction the belt moves.
 * `int speed` - The speed that the belt will move the player.
 Defaults to `24`.
-* `boolean solid` - Works the same as solid on other platforms.
+* `bool solid` - Works the same as solid on other platforms.

 ### Stars

 Stars are little doodads you can collect.
 They vibrate a little and light up.

 *Properties*
-* `boolean star` - If set to true, this object will be a star.
+* `bool star` - If set to true, this object will be a star.

 ### Doors